-The North Orca Road Survey Area encompasses the northernmost mile of Orca Road (Figure 4).
-The road was built in the early 1970s as an extension of the New England Cannery Road at Ocean Dock.
+The North Orca Road Survey Area encompasses the northernmost mile of Orca Road and Fleming Spit (Figure 4).
+The road was built in the early 1970s as an extension of the New England Cannery Road from Ocean Dock.
+Fleming Spit is at the south end of the survey area.
+Canneries were present in the area in the 1910s and 1920s, while mining interests patented tracts of land for copper extraction in the 1920s as well.
+Homestead patents were filed in the survey area beginning in 1911 and concluding in 1934.
 Orca Cannery, which is an eligible historic district, is at the northern end of cannery road.
 The Orca Cannery was established in 1895, after the operation relocated from Odiak Slough.
 This survey area includes the entire property consisting of 23 buildings, structures, and features dating mostly to 1945.
 The original cannery burned in 1944 and only three buildings survived.
 The property complex was rehabilitated in the mid-1990s and repurposed into the Orca Adventure Lodge.
 Ten AHRS designations and one historic district are present in the survey area and were re-evaluated for inclusion in the NRHP in 2015.
 There are several buildings that may date to the 1970s or earlier located along the road.
 The historic themes found within the survey area are transportation, industry, and fishing.